sigp/lighthouse/book/src/slasher.md

 [design-notes]: https://hackmd.io/@sproul/min-max-slasher

+### Attestation Root Cache Size

+* Flag: `--slasher-att-cache-size COUNT`
+* Argument: number of attestations
+* Default: 100,000

+The number of attestation data roots to cache in memory.
+The cache is an LRU cache used to map indexed attestation IDs to the tree hash roots of their attestation data.
+The cache prevents reading whole indexed attestations from disk to determine whether they are slashable.

+Each value is very small (38 bytes) so the entire cache should fit in around 4 MB of RAM.
+Decreasing the cache size is not recommended, and the size is set so as to be large enough for future growth.

 ### Short-Range Example

 If you would like to run a lightweight slasher that just checks blocks and attestations within